IanHo2019/Python-Machine-Learning/README.md

 ## winequality-red.csv
 The data file records characteristics and quality rankings of Portuguese wine from the [Wine Quality Data Set](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) from the UCI Machine Learning Repository.

+## wi_mn_counties.csv
+In this data file, the variables include
+1. *GEOID*: geographical ID.
+2. *Description*: name of city and state (only WI and MN).
+3. *income*: in thousands of USD, for 2018.
+4. *population*: number of persons, for 2018.
+5. *ALAND*: area of the county in square meters.